chef/chef-oss-practices/contributors/guide/ways-to-contribute.md

 ## Slack and Discourse

 Interact with existing community members on Slack and Discourse and inform others of their existence.
-Its Helpful to educate users by answering questions about how our software works and how the community can help improve it.
+Its helpful to educate users by answering questions about how our software works and how the community can help improve it.

 ## Learn Chef Rally